billhails/CEKF/docs/NAMESPACES.md

 }
 ```

-and to the print compiler, ideally the print compiler would provide
-namespace prefixes to the output, but that may prove impractical.

 ### Type Chacking

 As mentioned, the type of a namespace is the type-environment constructed
-while checking it, however that type environment needs to be pruned of
-any private entities before it is used outside of the namespace.
+while checking it.
+This is done so that the type-checker can use the
+lhs of a dot expression to retrieve the type environment appropriate
+for type-checking the rhs.

 ### ANF Conversion

 Hopefully no issues here, the ANF conversion currently needs an overhaul,
-so if there are issues this may be the ime to do it.
+so if there are issues this may be the time to do it.

 ### Desugaring